 As part of training, students are required to secure suitable placements.
 SPTI works with many regional and national employers to provide placement opportunities for students.
 Through our Placement Co-ordinator, SPTI holds and develops a database of placement providers and we’ll actively support you in your search.
 Each year, SPTI holds a placement fair where students are able to meet and make valuable contacts with placement providers as well as attending workshops on the day.
 Placement opportunities are posted on our student VLE, Moodle.

-The course will start in September 2021.
+The course will start in September 2023 and places are available.

 You will develop professional skills through daily skills practice and observation at workshops throughout the training and through 200 hours of supervised clinical practice on placement in years 2 and 3, meaning you will have acquired significant experience in the profession by the end of the course.